s3gw-tech/s3gw/docs/research/ha/RATIONALE.md

     linkStyle 3 stroke: green
 ```

-## One Active pipeline
+## Active/Standby

-This model is logically equivalent to the *Active-Passive* model with the difference
-that only one pipeline is allocated on the cluster at a time.

-In the *One pipeline* model, the only notable perceived difference between
-the *Active-Passive* model are the worst performances obtained in the event of failure.

-In this scenario, the system should pay also the time needed to fully load a new
+In this scenario, in the event of failure, the system should pay the time
-pipeline, that unlike that *Active-Passive* model, is not preloaded.
+needed to fully load a new pipeline.

-So, supposing that the new pipeline has scheduled to load on a node where the
+Supposing that the new pipeline has scheduled to load on a node where the
 s3gw image is not cached, the system should pay the time needed to download
 the image from the registry before starting it.

+In general on Kubernetes, it can not be assumed that an image is pre-pulled,
+since nodes may come and go dynamically.

+Pre-pulled images is something we do want to ensure for eligible nodes.
+Otherwise, our restart is unpredictably long.

+It's always possible that a fault occurs exactly at the time where we are
+pre-loading the image, but that's just bad luck.

 ## Investigation's Rationale

 The 3 models described above have different performances and different implementation
 efforts.
-While the *Active-Active* model is expected to require a significant
+While the *Active/Active* model is expected to require a significant
-development effort due to its inherent complex nature, the *Passive-Active* model
+development effort due to its inherent complex nature, for our use case,
-seems to offer a lower degree of implementation difficulty.
+the Active/Standby model built on top of Longhorn actually makes
+the most sense and brings the "best" HA characteristics relative to implementing
+a more fully active/distributed solution.

-In particular, the *One Active pipeline* model, is expected to work with nothing
+In particular, the *Active/Standby* model, is expected to work with nothing
 but the primitives normally available on any Kubernetes cluster.

 Given that the backend s3gw architecture is composed by:

+- one ingress and one `ClusterIP` service
 - one *stateless* `radosgw` process associated with a *stateful* `PV`

-it is supposed that, on `radosgw` process failure, a simple reschedule
+it is supposed that, when the `radosgw` process fails, a simple reschedule
-of its POD is enough to fulfill this simple HA model.
+of its POD could be enough to fulfill this HA model.
+All of this has obviously timeouts and delays, we suspect we'll have to adjust them
+for our requirements.

 A clarification is needed here: the `PV` *state* is guaranteed by a third party
 service, that is: **Longhorn**.